Database Plugin

 This will pass the -f argument to the command-line when creating the database.

-Create Username
+Create suffix

 You can change the user used to create the database.
 This is configured like this: